Meshiest/keep-a-lil/README.md

 # Keep a lil inventory on death

-A minecraft that keeps the tools and food, drops the XP and building blocks.
+A minecraft that keeps the tools and food, drops full XP and building blocks exactly where you died (no spread).
 Only needed on the server.
 Requires `/gamerule keepInventory true`.

 Similar to [keep-some-inventory](https://modrinth.com/datapack/keep-some-inventory) except not a datapack and includes a few more items.